 If this doesn't work, you might want to try uninstalling and reinstalling the plugin (see the above heading) or uninstalling and reinstalling Word

 Alternatively, try searching for the error message online (hint: also include the name of the reference management application to get more relevant results).
-If that doesn't help, contact IT Support.
+If that doesn't help, you can contact IT Support if you're a member of the University of York, or otherwise you might want to try contacting the support team of the reference management application you're using.

 When you cite using a reference manager in Word, the citations are not inserted as regular text like you might expect.
 Instead, they are added as a 'Word field', which means they are actually a clever bit of computer code that links them back to your reference manager.
 This is why the citations update if you change them in the reference manager, and how the bibliography can update to include all references cited in the document.